bocchino/fprime/docs/Design/data-products.md

 FPP provides the following special ports for managing data products:

-1. A **product get port** for synchronously requesting an empty container from a buffer manager.
+1. A **product get port** of type `Fw::DpGet` for synchronously requesting memory from a buffer manager.
    The request is served on the thread that invokes the port and causes a mutex lock to be taken on that thread.
    Example syntax: